Webs for the Quantum Orthogonal Group: Introduction

 However, there has been limited progress in the case of special orthogonal Lie algebras.
 The monoidal category generated by the vector representation and the spin representation for $U_q(\mathfrak{so}_7)$ is studied using diagrammatics in \cite{West-Spin}.
 However, the second fundamental representation which corresponds to the exterior square of the vector representation is not included as a generating object.
 Webs describing intertwiners for the co-ideal subalgebra $U_q'(\mathfrak{so}_m)\subset U_q(\mathfrak{gl}_m)$\footnote{Precisely, restricting the $U_q(\mathfrak{gl}_m)$ coproduct to the subalgebra $U_q'(\som)\subset U_q(\mathfrak{gl}_m)$ one obtains a map $U_q'(\som)\rightarrow U_q'(\som)\otimes U_q(\mathfrak{gl}_m)$.} which is a non-standard quantization of $U(\mathfrak{so}_m)$, appear in \cite{ST-BCDHowe}.
 When $q=1$, this non-standard quantization specializes to $U(\som)$.
 However, since $U'_q(\som)$ is not a Hopf algebra, the category of modules over $U'_q(\som)$ is not a monoidal category.
 Thus, over $\mathbb{C}(q)$, there will not be a relation between the usual $q$-analogue of the category of representations of $\som$, i.e. type-$\textbf{1}$ modules over the quantum group $U_q(\mathfrak{so}_m)$, and the webs in \cite{ST-BCDHowe}.

 The present work is a step in the direction of defining webs for $\som$, in the presence of some simplifying assumptions.
-First, we ignore spin representations.
-Which we think of as working with $SO(m)$ instead of $\mathfrak{so}(m)$.
-Second, we take the $\mathbb{Z}/2$ extension $O(m)$.
+First, we ignore spin representations, i.e. we work with $SO(m)$ instead of $\mathfrak{so}(m)$.
+Second, we focus on $O(m)$, which is a $\mathbb{Z}/2$ extension of $SO(m)$.
 The complex orthogonal group, or its $q$-analogue, acts on each exterior power of the defining representation irreducibly, and these representations are pairwise non-isomorphic.
 In this paper we give a generators and relations presentation for the monoidal category generated by these exterior powers.